pyMultiVideo/docs/docs/user-guide/updates.md

 2. Navigate to the pyMultiVideo folder (`cd C:\pyMultiVideo\code`).
 You should be able to see the name of the branch in brackets `(main)` if this has been done successfully.
 3. Run [`git pull`](https://git-scm.com/docs/git-pull) to download any updates that have occured since installing the application

+> Note: If you have made any changes to the source code of the application, you will be asked to either [stash](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning) or discard these changes from the orginial repo before pulling any further changes.

 There is no need to re-install the application's _python_ environment or FFMPEG since this should already be installed correctly and requires no updating.

 You can check the version number in the window title (e.g. _pyMultiVideo v1.0.0_)